-Project kickoffs are a huge opportunity to set a group of people working towards one goal on the right track (or careening down the wrong one).
+Project kickoff meetings are a huge opportunity to set a group of people working towards one goal on the right track (or careening down the wrong one).
 The best way to get everyone on the same page in this meeting?
 Start with a clear, concise project kickoff meeting agenda.
-Here are five things to include on your project kickoff meeting agenda.

 Make sure all of your stakeholders attend